jacobrask/styledocco/README.md

 ```

 Would output an HTML document with one column displaying the rendered button followed by the description, and another column with the code.
 The code will also be included in a `style` element of the document.

+See the `examples` folder for more in-depth examples.

 Acknowledgements